epfml/getting-started/docs/multinode.md

 * `MASTER_PORT`: Port on which master node is listening

 For running a training job, torchrun accepts the above variables as arguments and automatically schedules the job.
 For example the following command can be used to schedule a training job on the 3 pods we launched before.

+> [!NOTE]
-Note that the command needs to be run on each of the pods separately.
+> The command needs to be run on each of the pods separately.

 ```bash
 torchrun \